morgandblackmore/University-Washington-Fintech/README.md

 ## Usage
 This project consists of 4 Sections:
 1. Generating a baseline model (consisting of 7 labeled steps)
-2. Tuning baseline by changing the time period
+2. Tune the baseline by changing the time period
-3. Tuning the baseline by changing the moving average period
+3. Tune the baseline by changing the moving average period
 4. Generating a new model using a different ML algorithm